-Tim records his music on the Shigeru Kawai SK-7 piano at the world-renowned Piano Haven Studio in Sedona, AZ.
+Tim is honored to be recognized as an official Kawai Artist.
+He records his music on the Shigeru Kawai SK7L piano at the world-renowned Piano Haven Studio in Sedona, AZ.

 I’ve always had a great love for the piano.
 I can still remember my first lesson when I was twelve years old, finally learning all about those black and white keys and how to make them sing.
 I grew up listening to the music of George Winston, Michael Jones, and David Lanz.
 Even though I practiced mostly classical music for my lessons, which I did enjoy, I really wanted to play pieces from these contemporary composers.
 My teacher finally let me learn “Butterflies in Space” by Michael Jones.
 This was my first attempt at the “new age” genre.
 It took me a while, but I mastered it and performed it at a recital.
 I was hooked!
 I wanted to do that too – to create music which emits story and emotion.